-- Chimney connector or appliance glowing.
+- Chimney connector or appliance glowing

-- Roaring, rumbling noises.
+- Roaring, rumbling noises

-- Loud cracking or banging sounds.
+- Loud cracking or banging sounds

-- Metal warping.
+- Metal warping

-- Chimney fire.
+- Chimney fire

-2. What To Do if Your Appliance is Over-Firing
+2. What To Do if Your Stove is Over-Firing

-- Immediately close the door and air controls to reduce air supply to the fire. - If you suspect a chimney fire, call the fire department and evacuate your house. - Contact your local chimney professional and have your appliance and appliance pipe inspected for any damage. - Do not use your stove until the chimney professional informs you it is safe to do so.
+- Immediately close the door and air controls to reduce air supply to the fire. - If you suspect a chimney fire, call the fire department and evacuate your house. - Contact your local chimney professional and have your stove and stove pipe inspected for any damage. - Do not use your stove until the chimney professional informs you it is safe to do so.